blebon/directChillFoam/docs/source/tutorials/Subroto2021.rst

 The schematic for the DC casting setup of this case is as follows:

 ..
-Figure:: ../images/Vreeman2002_BC.png
+Figure:: ../images/Subroto2021_BC.png
   :width: 80%
-  :alt: Schematic of the Vreeman *et al.* (2002) case
+  :alt: Schematic of the Subroto *et al.* (2021) case

   Boundary patch labels and dimensions of the casting mould and billet.
+Boundary patch labels and dimensions of the casting mould and billet.
 The image is not drawn to scale.

 Change to the case directory.

 .. code-block:: console

-  $ cd directChillFoam/tutorials/heatTransfer/directChillFoam/Vreeman2002
+  $ cd directChillFoam/tutorials/heatTransfer/directChillFoam/Subroto2021

 Mesh generation
 ---------------